Ahmadullahah/SQL-Project/README.md

-# 🇦🇫 Afghanistan CBNA — SQL Portfolio Project
+# 🇦🇫 Afghanistan CBNA — SQL Project

 > **A humanitarian data analysis project built entirely in SQL**
 > Tracking displacement, security, and aid delivery across 10,802 Afghan settlements over six survey rounds (2020–2022)

 ---

-## 📌 Project Overview
+## Project Overview

 This project transforms the **Afghanistan Community-Based Needs Assessment (CBNA)** dataset — collected by the REACH Initiative and UNHCR — into a fully normalised relational database and analyses it using SQL.
 The raw data was originally processed in Excel across six separate rounds; this project replicates and extends that analysis using pure SQL.